Sterling v. Velsicol Chemical Corp.: Environmental damage

-It was determined that spent hydrocarbons buried at the landfill disposal site included not only chlorobenzene, hexachlorobutadiene, hexachloroethane, hexachloronorbornadiene, naphthalene, tetrachloroethylene, toluene, hexachlorocyclopentadiene, and benzene, but also the known carcinogens carbon tetrachloride and chloroform.
+It was determined that spent hydrocarbons buried at the landfill disposal site included chlorobenzene, carbon tetrachloride, chloroformhexachlorobutadiene, hexachloroethane, hexachloronorbornadiene, naphthalene, tetrachloroethylene, toluene, hexachlorocyclopentadiene, and benzene.
 The drums and cartons containing these chemicals were deposited in trenches that were 15 ft deep and 12 to 15 ft wide and covered with approximately 3 ft of soil.
 Velsicol took no precautions to insure the drums from bursting and, invariably, some of the drums would leak their contents into the soil.
 Furthermore, the trenches were neither lined nor covered with any impermeable material to prevent the chemical waste from leaking into the soil.
 Velsicol eventually placed a clay cap over the landfill site in 1980 only after state authorities threatened a lawsuit over the imminent danger the landfill posed to the environment.